Bringing Peace, Love and Dairy to the World

 Shipping & Warehouse Team

-The indispensable crew that maintains our warehouse and preps our cheese, yogurt and kefir for shipping - L to R: Rosa Alcantar, Rodolfo Pacheco (Supervisor), Gamaliel Solis, and Remigio Garcia.
+The indispensable crew that maintains our warehouse and preps our cheese, yogurt and kefir for shipping - L to R: Gamaliel Solis, Rosa Alcantar, and Remigio Garcia.

 Rosa joined the Warehouse team in 2005 when it first opened at the current location in the old apple cannery - she says "I am very happy and lucky to be working here at Redwood Hill Farm" - I think we are the lucky ones!
 She enjoys spending her spare time with her two children, 8-year old Eddy & 3-year old Tyra, and her husband, Wences.
 All of us at Redwood Hill love to enjoy Rosa's delicious homemade chocolate flan cake!